tsipkens/bidias/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![Version](https://img.shields.io/badge/Version-3.0+-blue.svg)]()

+This program, originally released with [Sipkens et al. (2020a)][1_JAS1], is designed to invert tandem measurements of aerosol size distributions.
+This includes the inversion of particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution, but can be generalized to other applications (e.g., inversion of PMA-SP2 data).

+#### Installation note

-**Installation note:** This program has two dependences that are included as submodules: the `cmap` package available at https://github.com/tsipkens/cmap and the `tfer_pma` package available at https://github.com/tsipkens/mat-tfer-pma.
+This program has two dependences that are included as submodules: the `cmap` package available at https://github.com/tsipkens/cmap and the `tfer_pma` package available at https://github.com/tsipkens/mat-tfer-pma.
 As a result, these folders will initially be empty.
 The submodules can be downloaded manually from the above sources and placed in the `cmap/` and `tfer_pma/` folders respectively.
 If cloning using git, clone the repository using

 ```shell
 git clone git://github.com/tsipkens/mat-2d-aerosol-inversion --recurse-submodules